truenas/documentation/content/SCALE/SCALEUIReference/Credentials/BackupCredentials/_index.md

 tags:
  - scalebackup
  - scalecredentials
+related: false
 ---

 TrueNAS stores cloud backup services credentials, SSH connections, and SSH keypairs configured using the widgets on the **Backup Credentials** screen.
 Users can set up backup credentials with cloud and SSH clients to back up data in case of drive failure.

 ![BackupCredentialsAllCloudSSH](/images/SCALE/Credentials/BackupCredentialsAllCloudSSH.png "Backup Credentials Screen")